 Christine Franklin found that mindfulness has helped her manage pain.

-Practising mindfulness can help some people’s arthritis symptom and it’s certainly helped Christine Franklin, 61, who was diagnosed with rheumatoid arthritis in 2009.
+Practising mindfulness can help some people’s arthritis symptom and it’s certainly helped Christine Franklin, 61, who has rheumatoid arthritis.

 She has also developed osteoarthritis in her hands and feet.
 “I was a bit taken aback when the doctor told me I had RA, but I decided to just get on with it.
 I’m that kind of person.
 All the medications I tried affected my liver, so I had to stop taking them.